rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    Learned community.
 Learned teaching strategies.
 Learned to be more careful about hacking the system.
 That I like teaching.
 That sleep is optional.
 (Positives and negatives.)
 1. Learning to advise.
+(Did I write that?)
 1. "Can I have an extension?"
 1. "Things I wrote for other reasons".
 Why am I labeling those when that's the initial reason I started this thing, whatever this thing is.
 1. Makes no sense to me - Amount for student meals at conferences.
 1. Whatever I do in 151 today - joy of tables?.
 1. Five sentences.
+(Slightly started.)

 New forthcoming musings

+1. My next Tutorial.
 1. Overwhelmed by forthcoming musings?
 (Many have been in the queue for more than a year.)
 1. Implicit bias.
 (What I know.
 What I believe.
 What the evidence